19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 ### Levies payable by PPF Scheme members

-37\.—(1) Every PPF Scheme member shall, from the effective date appointed under section 46(5), pay a levy for any premium year or part thereof in respect of the insured policies issued by the PPF Scheme member.
+37\.—(1) Every PPF Scheme member shall pay a levy for any premium year or part thereof in respect of the insured policies issued by the PPF Scheme member.

+[Act 31 of 2018 wef 01/04/2019]

 (2) Subject to the provisions of this Act, the levy shall be of such amount as may be computed by the Authority under section 38.